Hsu-Che-Wei/COPILOT/README.md

 min.UMI.high.quality: Minimum UMIs for a cell to be considered as high quality cell (numeric).
 Default is 300.

 legend.position: x y position of the legend on UMI histogram plot (numeric vector of length 2).
 Default is c(0.8,0.8).

+## Caution

+COPILOT relies on detecting the distribution of cells enriched in mitochondrial expression to identify the initial filtering threshold for low quality cells.
+Thus, even though user is confident that the library does not contain dying cells, it is still required for user to provide list of mitochondrial gene IDs or a character pattern that is shared among those gene IDs (See argument mt.pattern).

+If the algorithm detects no putative dying cells, the initial filtering threshold will then be set as what user feed to argument "min.UMI.high.quality".
+It is recommended to play around with this argument until the number of high quality cell remains make sense.